St. Anthony to replace shuttered Walmart with 492 apartments

 The project will be developed, owned and managed by companies owned by the Doran family, which are separate from Doran Cos., the Bloomington-based company he founded.
 Doran sold his controlling stake in that company last year.
 Kelly Doran is using Doran Cos.’ architecture division and construction division as architect and general contractor for the St. Anthony project.

-The buildings will include a mix of studios, 1, 2 and 3-bedroom apartments and a variety of amenities, including a more than 15,000 square foot clubhouse with a game room, fitness center and clubroom.
-There will also be several "entertainment suites" with full-sized kitchens, big screen TVs and gathering spaces aimed at baby boomers who are downsizing, but don't want to sacrifice the big family gatherings they hosted in their larger suburban homes.
+The buildings will include a mix of studios, one-, two- and three-bedroom apartments and a variety of amenities, including a more than 15,000-square-foot clubhouse with a game room, fitness center and clubroom.
+There will also be several “entertainment suites” with full-size kitchens, big screen TVs and gathering spaces aimed at baby boomers who are downsizing, but don’t want to sacrifice the big family gatherings they hosted in their larger suburban homes.

 Since COVID-19, Doran said the project has been retooled slightly.
 He increased the size of the exercise rooms to allow for more separation of equipment and added 10 office areas geared toward people who need to work remotely.